ianmilligan1/ianmilligan.ca/content/post/online-learn/index.md

 projects: []
 ---

 This is going to be an ever-evolving document, just to provide some tips and tricks to others working with LEARN at Waterloo to crash their history courses online.
+And, since it's easiest to just put stuff on my website, you can all benefit too – even if you're not a historian.
+I'm not judging.

 I had the good fortune to take intensive online teacher training in Winter 2018, and then to teach a fully-online course in Winter 2020.
 So I can share a few particular tips and tricks that made my life a lot easier when teaching this course.
 Note that I am aware that I'm not an expert on online teaching, just a practitioner, but I thought some thoughts from a faculty member might be helpful as we contemplate remote teaching in Summer and Fall 2020.
 The team at [Centre for Extended Learning](https://uwaterloo.ca/extended-learning/) is amazing, as are the great set of resources on Waterloo's [Keep Learning](https://uwaterloo.ca/keep-learning/) page.